MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 #### <a id="ppkioskguest"></a>Optional: Add guest access to the kiosk configuration

+On builds [Windows Holographic, version ](hololens-release-notes.md#windows-holographic-version) and onwards:
-In the [**Configs** section of the XML file](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps#configs), you can configure a special group named **Visitor** to allow guests to use the kiosk.
+- In the [**Configs** section of the XML file](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps#configs), you can configure a special group named **Visitor** to allow guests to use the kiosk.
 When the kiosk is configured to support the **Visitor** special group, a "**Guest**" option is added to the sign-in page.
 The **Guest** account does not require a password, and any data that is associated with the account is deleted when the account signs out.

 To enable the **Guest** account, add the following snippet to your kiosk configuration XML: